 - Pull-up / chin bar

 With these pieces you can train every major lift and leave no muscle group behind.
-You can squat, bench, OH press, deadlift, good morning, row, power clean, jerk, snatch, pull/chin-up, and nearly any variation of these movements.
-In other words, unless you just go to the gym to creep around or ride the treadmill, there is no reason you couldn’t cancel your gym membership and hit it hard at home.
+You can squat, bench, OH press, deadlift, good morning, row, power clean, jerk, snatch, pull-up, and nearly any variation of these movements.
+In other words, unless you just go to the gym to creep around or ride the treadmill, there is no reason you couldn’t cancel your gym contract and hit it hard at home.

 You can learn even more about each piece by looking at my equipment guides which you can find on the top menu bar on this or any page of this site.

 Note: Shipping prices are not included in this article.
 Lots of stuff ships free, some can be locally picked up, and even the stuff that must be shipped will vary in price depending on your location.
-It was easier to leave shipping out of this.
+It was easier to leave shipping out of completely.

-Trying to buy a decent power rack will kill your budget unless you already have a bar and plates.
+Trying to buy a decent sized power rack will kill your budget unless you already have a bar and plates.
 I suggest holding off on buying a full-size rack until you can afford to do it right, and just use squat stands in the meantime.
 It’s really not worth it to buy some rickety piece of crap power rack with a few hundred pound max rating just for the sake of saying you own a power rack; you’ll regret it down the road.

 Here are a couple of affordable alternatives: